You Can Tie-Dye What?

-I have a friend whose autistic daughter loves tie dye, and I was thinking of making her something, when I remembered a marbled pie that I made in the 1970s, and from then on, I started thinking about what else would make great tie-dye effects.
+I have a friend whose autistic daughter loves tie-dye, and I was thinking of making her something, when I remembered a marbled chocolate and vanilla pie that I made in the 1970s, and from then on, I started thinking about what else would make great tie-dye effects.
 Incredibly, there are so many items you can create these startling effect on that I just had to make a list and share it.
 Whether you intend simply to marvel at other people's creativity, or try some of these for yourself, it's great fun to explore the possibilities of the form!

 (Note: some of these are not actual tie-dye, but just mimic the effect of tie-dye through marbling.
 That's okay by me; I'm not a purist about these kinds of things.)